 - Integrated Primary Care at Sentara Norfolk General Hospital, Ghent Family Medicine, and Portsmouth Family Medicine

 - Outpatient Training at Hofheimer Hall Outpatient Training Clinic

-Each intern is assigned to two different six-month rotations, one or more minor rotations, and one outpatient therapy supervisor to ensure breadth of experience.
+Each intern is assigned to a major rotation track, one or more minor rotations, and one outpatient therapy supervisor to ensure breadth of experience.
 Assignments have been made based on the expressed interests of interns following matching to the program.